jdi-docs/jdi-light/source/includes/documentation/_html5_elements.md

 ### 1.2 HTML5 Complex elements
 #### 1.2.1 RadioButtons

-**RadioButtons** – Interface element that allows user to select a single option from a predefined group.
+**RadioButtons** — Interface element that allows user to select a single option from a predefined group.

 Radio buttons are represented by the following class:

 - __Java__: _com.epam.jdi.light.ui.html.complex.elements.RadioButtons_
 - __C#__: _JDI.Light.Elements.Complex.RadioButtons_

-Consider an example where each radio button is a particular color, described with given HTML code:
+Consider an example where each radio button has a particular color, described by the following HTML code:

 ![RadioButton](../../images/html/radio_html2.png)